Authors:

 Themes within the barriers activity included people’s perceptions and sometimes misconceptions of the process of Advance Care Planning, time constraints and inability to easily share outcomes, for instance via electronic patient records across all provider services and care settings.
 The lack of an agreed ‘language’ to describe FCP in terms of both its process and the on-going documentation, for example when paramedics enter a patient’s home there is no agreed term for them to easily ask patients/ relatives for FCP documents.

 A major theme in workshops and written feedback from this conference was an awareness of the weaknesses of the generic term ‘advance care planning’.
 Participants found that even healthcare professionals would not always understand the term, and there would frequently be confusion between advanced and advance, with some professionals and patients believing it referred to enhanced care, rather than prior/anticipatory planning (Advanced = better, advance= prior).
-The general consensus, including from patient/carer representatives at this conference was that the term future care planning left less doubt in mind that this was a process that involved talking about future scenarios, and writing down what views patients might have on the different options that may be on offer at such a timepoint.
+A general consensus, voiced by patient/carer representatives at this conference, was that the term future care planning left less doubt in their mind that this was a process that involved talking about future scenarios/crossroads, and writing down what views patients might have on the different options that may be on offer at such a timepoint.
 One participant commented that the recent international white paper by the European Association for Palliative Care, which sets out a definition of advance care planning, means that as a process it only applies to patients with capacity from the outset.
 So it is excluding of those patients with diminished or fluctuating capacity.
 The newer term Future Care Planning therefore offered an opportunity to offer all the benefits of ACP to patients and those lose to them where capacity was not present at the time of holding these discussions and/or making important decisions.
 A best interests approach to find out what the individual would have wanted, given a specific set of circumstances, and asking those lose to the patient how they (the patient) might have responded, if a feeding tube, for instance, were offered, was felt to be a vital part of the future Care Planning processes and offerings.

 Key ‘enabler’ themes were identified as education, both public and professional; patient involvement and an ability to have an all Wales approach similar to the national DNACPR policy.
 Participants in the Future Care Planning process exercise considered all important areas of life that this might impact, including preferences for place of care, housing, place(s) of death (patients want flexible options, not just one preferred place of death).